pfdubois/BridgeBidding/source/MajorOpenings.rst

 With a competitive hand, you can't bid a new suit at the two-level.
 That requires a |10ormore| HCP.

-If you are a passed hand none of these bids is forcing.
-We will discuss interference later.

 Important: 1M - 1N does not say you have a balanced hand.
 If we made such a requirement, and your partner opens 1♥, suppose we have this hand: